anandpanda3/Video-Chat-Application/README.md

 # Video Chat Application
 A video chat application has been developed that allows multiple users at a point to join together in a video call.
-Tech Stack : NodeJS, WebRTC
+Tech Stack : NodeJS, WebRTC and Sockets